Adam-Mathew-Duke/Python-Experiments/Readme.md

 ## Python-Experiments
-A prive repository to store my Python experiments and explorations.
+A private repository to store my Python experiments and explorations.